w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

 ## Lessons learned

-1. FTP exposes everything in plaintext — credentials, filenames, and full file content.
+1. FTP exposes everything in plaintext: credentials, filenames, and full file content.
 SFTP or FTPS are the correct alternatives, and their absence here is itself a finding.